ome/ome2024-ngff-challenge/README.md

 #### Optimizing chunks and shards

-Finally, there is not yet a single heuristic for determining the chunk and shard sizes that will work for all data.
-Pass the `--output-chunks` and `--output-shards` flags in order to set the size of chunks and shards for all
+Zarr v3 supports shards, which are files that contain multiple chunks.
+The shape of a shard must be a multiple of the chunk size in every dimension.
+There is not yet a single heuristic for determining the chunk and shard sizes that will work for all data. **The default shard shape chosen by resave is the full shape of the image array.**

-resolutions:
+In order to limit the size of a shard, if the shard exceeds 100,000,000 pixels then you must specify the shard-shape.
+You can specify the shard shape, using --output-shards, which will be used for all pyramid resolutions.
+This may cause issues if the chunk shape changes for lower resolutions (to match the smaller image shape).
+In this case, you should also specify the chunk-shape to be used for all resolutions:

 ```
 ome2024-ngff-challenge resave --cc-by input.zarr output.zarr --output-chunks=1,1,1,256,256 --output-shards=1,1,1,2048,2048